thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/remote-creating-connector-modbus.md

 {% include images-gallery.liquid imageCollection=attributeConfiguration1 %}

-Let's add another attribute.
-Collapse the recently added "frequency" attribute, click the "Add attribute" button, and fill in the fields with the following values, using the same process as before:
+Let&#39;s add another attribute.
+Collapse the recently added "frequency" attribute, click the "**Add attribute**" button, and fill in the fields with the following values, using the same process as before:

 | **Field name** | **Value**   |
 |:---------------|:------------|